BounceBit Raises $6M in Seed Funding Round To Build Bitcoin Restaking Infrastructure

 Another highlight of BounceBit is its transparent CeFi foundation that secures users' assets via the regulated custody of Mainnet Digital and Ceffu, while leveraging on-chain asset traceability.
 Through an innovative CeFi + DeFi infrastructure, BounceBit empowers BTC holders to earn yield through delta-neutral strategies, whilst being additionally protected by an insurance fund.

-Looking ahead, BounceBit's roadmap is structured towards the Mainnet Launch in April, coinciding with the Bitcoin halving.
-Testnet is expected to go live in early March.
+Looking ahead, BounceBit's roadmap is structured towards the Testnet Launch on March 8th, Mainnet Launch in April coinciding with the Bitcoin Halving, and ecosystem building for the rest of 2024.

 About BounceBit